dwhathaway/app-office-locator/hacks/easy-table-hack.md

 - Browse to [https://portal.azure.com](https://portal.azure.com)
 - New > Mobile App
+- Give the app a name
+  - This must be unique, but don't worry, the portal will tell you if it's not
+- Select your Azure Subscription
-- Give the app a name (this must be unique - don't worry, the portal will tell you if it's not), select your Azure Subscription, choose "Create new" for the resource group, and copy the same value you used for your app name into the Resource Group Name field (we'll create all of our resources under this same Resource Group).
+- Choose "Create new" for the resource group
+- Copy the same value we used for our app name into the Resource Group Name field
+  - Note: We'll be creating all of our resources under this same Resource Group
 - Click "Create"

 ![Create Mobile App](img/create-app-service.png)